Affiliate links on Android Authority may earn us a commission. Learn more.

 How to do a hanging indent on Google Docs

 Bibliographies are required for just about any research paper ever written, but they can be quite difficult to format.
 The worst part is trying to create a hanging indent for each source.
 Luckily, adding them becomes easy and natural once you get the hang of it.
 Here’s how to do a hanging indent in Google Docs.

 Read more: How to add borders in Google Docs

-To do a hanging indent on Google Docs, click View → Show ruler.
-Highlight the body of text you wish to do a hanging indent for, then click and drag the Left Indent button to the right, as far as you want the indent.
+To do a hanging indent on Google Docs, click View > Show ruler.
+Highlight the body of text you wish to do a hanging indent for, then drag the Left Indent button as far right as you want the indent.
 Drag the First Line Indent button back to the gray line indicating the page margin.

 JUMP TO KEY SECTIONS

 How to do a hanging indent on Google Docs (Ruler)

 Before you start, make sure your ruler is visible.
 We’ve shown you how to do this before with changing margins, and it’s a good setting to default.
 To make the ruler bar visible, click View and make sure there’s a checkmark next to Show ruler.

 Highlight the text you wish to indent, then click and drag the Left Indent button; this is the small blue arrow on the ruler.
 In our example, we’re moving it 0.5 inches to the right to make the total margin 1.5 inches.